Valley of the Saints - Sunrise among the statues

 The Camors Brittany, is a region whose enigmatic landscapes are the stuff of legends.
 Here, we take a look at some of the most famous Breton legends.
 From the Breton Bluebeard to the famous King Arthur, the imagination is on alert for travellers arriving in this beautiful land.
 I invite you to take a break and let yourself be transported, for the duration of this reading, to the heart of Breton legends.

-Légendes bretonnes - Comorre, the Bretons also have their Bluebeard!
+Comorre, the Bretons have their own Bluebeard too!

 There are several versions of this legend, so I'm going to tell you one of them here.